 For some transactions to Device memory, it can be determined from the address at the start of the transaction that some data packets will not contain valid data and are redundant.
-However, this specification requires that these data packets are transferred.
+However, it is required that these data packets are transferred.